 Four levels of lower division academic English provide instruction and practice in reading and writing for various purposes and audiences in the American academic community.
 Instruction also focuses on strategies for developing academic vocabulary and grammatical accuracy in writing.
-Students placed into the EMS undergraduate courses through the English Language Placement Exam (ELPE) or the Analytical Writing Exam (AWPE) complete these courses prior to taking courses in the Writing Program.
+Students placed into the EMS undergraduate courses through the Entry Level Placement in English (ELPE) or the Collaborative Writing Placement (CWP) complete these courses prior to taking courses in the Writing Program.
 All EMS undergraduate courses confer credit toward degree.

 Notice to New Undergraduate Students: